normcf/dart/README.md

 # dart
 Some dart functions for the browser to make HTML tables much more "toollike"

+If you want to see the current state, go to http://normcf.com/supertabledemo/examples/example.html

 The functions made so far:
  1. scroll vertically and horizontally with the body, header and footer staying together
  2. grab the right edge of any header and resize the column without affecting other column widths